 Chief Digital & Information Officer

-Danny Attias is responsible for realising Anthony Nolan’s digital technology potential and driving change initiatives in the organisation.
-Accountable for all aspects of technology strategy and delivery, he is passionate about utilising innovative technology to enrich the lives of all the people who are a part of making Anthony Nolan great.
+Danny Attias is responsible for realising Anthony Nolan’s digital potential through the delivery of change initiatives in the charity.
+He is accountable for all aspects of our digital, data and technology strategy and delivery, and is passionate about utilising innovative technology to enrich the lives of all the people who are a part of making Anthony Nolan great.

-Danny is an energetic and enthusiastic personality who often presents at technology leadership forums.
-He has been an early adopter and strong proponent of cloud based services, agile project delivery and the use of analytics to create success.
+Listed by CIO magazine as the number one CIO in the UK in 2020, Danny is an energetic and enthusiastic personality who often presents at technology leadership forums.
+He has been an early adopter and strong proponent of cloud-based services, agile project delivery and the use of analytics to create success.

-Having read Chemical Engineering at Loughborough University Danny joined the John Lewis Partnership where he spent 9 fruitful years as a Partner in their Waitrose Division; ultimately taking a leadership role in store technical infrastructure.
-Most recently Danny held the role of Global CIO at the Grass Roots Group, a leading employee and customer engagement solutions provider, which owns such brands as Cyclescheme, Care-4 and Bonusbonds.
+Having read Chemical Engineering at Loughborough University, Danny joined the John Lewis Partnership where he spent nine fruitful years as a Partner in their Waitrose Division; ultimately taking a leadership role in-store technical infrastructure.
+More recently Danny held the role of Global CIO at the Grass Roots Group, a leading employee and customer engagement solutions provider.
 He has been a part of the Anthony Nolan team since May 2016.